Bosnia and Herzegovina entry requirements for Portugal passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid only for the period you plan to stay in Bosnia and Herzegovina.
-Airlines sometimes enforce a 3-month validity rule, so check with your carrier before departure.
+Your passport needs to be valid for the entire time you plan to stay in Bosnia and Herzegovina.
+Airlines at Lisbon and Porto check this before boarding.
+No minimum validity beyond your departure date is required by Bosnian law.

 Required